Problem of Apollonius

 In the 16th century, Adriaan van Roomen solved the problem using intersecting hyperbolas, but this solution uses methods not limited to straightedge and compass constructions.
 François Viète found a straightedge and compass solution by exploiting limiting cases: any of the three given circles can be shrunk to zero radius (a point) or expanded to infinite radius (a line).
-Viète's approach, which uses simpler limiting cases to solve more complicated ones, is considered a plausible reconstruction of Apollonius' method.
-The method of van Roomen was simplified by Isaac Newton, who showed that Apollonius' problem is equivalent to finding a position from the differences of its distances to three known points.
+Viète's approach, which uses simpler limiting cases to solve more complicated ones, is considered a plausible reconstruction of Apollonius's method.
+The method of van Roomen was simplified by Isaac Newton, who showed that Apollonius's problem is equivalent to finding a position from the differences of its distances to three known points.
 This has applications in navigation and positioning systems such as LORAN.

 Later mathematicians introduced algebraic methods, which transform a geometric problem into algebraic equations.
 These methods were simplified by exploiting symmetries inherent in the problem of Apollonius: for instance solution circles generically occur in pairs, with one solution enclosing the given circles that the other excludes (Figure 2).
 Joseph Diaz Gergonne used this symmetry to provide an elegant straightedge and compass solution, while other mathematicians used geometrical transformations such as reflection in a circle to simplify the configuration of the given circles.
 These developments provide a geometrical setting for algebraic methods (using Lie sphere geometry) and a classification of solutions according to 33 essentially different configurations of the given circles.

-Apollonius' problem has stimulated much further work.
+Apollonius's problem has stimulated much further work.
 Generalizations to three dimensions—constructing a sphere tangent to four given spheres—and beyond have been studied.
 The configuration of three mutually tangent circles has received particular attention.
-René Descartes gave a formula relating the radii of the solution circles and the given circles, now known as Descartes' theorem.
-Solving Apollonius' problem iteratively in this case leads to the Apollonian gasket, which is one of the earliest fractals to be described in print, and is important in number theory via Ford circles and the Hardy–Littlewood circle method.
+René Descartes gave a formula relating the radii of the solution circles and the given circles, now known as Descartes's theorem.
+Solving Apollonius's problem iteratively in this case leads to the Apollonian gasket, which is one of the earliest fractals to be described in print, and is important in number theory via Ford circles and the Hardy–Littlewood circle method.